Pakistan will not restore ties with India until New Delhi reconsiders its decision on Kashmir (Imran Khan) | ExBulletin

 Pakistan will not restore ties with India until New Delhi reconsiders its decision on Kashmir (Imran Khan)

-Islamabad, June 30 (PTI) Prime Minister Imran Khan said on Wednesday that Pakistan will not restore diplomatic relations with India until New Delhi revokes its decision to remove the special status of Jammu and Kashmir .
+Prime Minister Imran Khan said on Wednesday that Pakistan would not restore diplomatic relations with India until New Delhi revokes its decision to remove the special status of Jammu and Kashmir.

 India abrogated the special status of Jammu and Kashmir under Article 370 on August 5, 2019 and divided it into two Union Territories.